funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/patterns-specification/patterns-specification.md

 ![01](01.png)

-That means LINQ doesn’t know how to translate it into SQL.
+That means LINQ doesn't know how to translate it into SQL.
 We will talk about it in future.

 So we need to enable LINQ to use our condition:

-Here’s abstraction:
+Here's abstraction:

 ``` csharp
 public abstract class Specification0<T> : ISpecification<T>